 Image source: Author screenshot

-Your agency structure works best for you when everyone across all your teams is satisfied.
-Engaging them in the change process is the first step toward that.
-When people know why change is taking place and how it will benefit them, they’re more likely to approach it with a positive mindset.
+Your agency structure works best when everyone across your teams is satisfied.
+Engaging them in the change process is the first step.
+When people understand why change is happening and how it benefits them, they are more likely to embrace it positively.

-Once a structure is in place, you must continue to monitor employee engagement and satisfaction rates.
-If satisfaction dips in the short term, don’t panic.
-It’s normal for there to be a learning curve.
-Work with a change manager to assess how long you want to leave it before you expect worker satisfaction to increase.
+Once a structure is in place, continue monitoring employee engagement and satisfaction rates.
+If satisfaction dips shortly after, don’t panic.
+A learning curve is normal.
+Work with a change manager to decide how long to wait before expecting worker satisfaction to increase.

-If satisfaction or engagement continues to drop, this could indicate deeper issues.
+If satisfaction or engagement continues to drop, deeper issues may exist.
 These may not relate to the structural change.
-Research is essential to discover the underlying causes of disengagement.
-Consider anonymous surveys, manager drop in sessions, or “anything goes” forums to collate honest employee views.
+Research is essential to find the causes of disengagement.
+Use anonymous surveys, manager drop-in sessions, or “anything goes” forums to gather honest employee views.

 Agency structures are changing in response to evolving client needs.
 The traditional hierarchy may be phased out in favor of flexible structures that provide faster results for clients.
 The right software can help you support client needs while increasing your employee satisfaction rates.
 Book a free trial with Bonsai and discover how.